jQSfire125/ULB-Credit-Card-Default/README.md

 The goal of this project is to create a model that identifies fraudulent credit card transactions.

-The version of the dataset used in this project was dowloaded from Kaggle: https://www.kaggle.com/mlg-ulb/creditcardfraud.

 The dataset contains transactions made by European cardholders, over two days in September 2013.
 The main problem with this type of problem is that the data is highly unbalanced.
 Only 0.173% of the transactios in this dataset are fradulent.
 There are 284,807 transactions of which 492 are fraudulent transactions.

 Due to privacy and confidentiality issues, features **_V1_** to **_V28_** are the principal components of the original features after PCA transformation.
 There are only two features that are not transformed: **_Time_** and **_Amount_**.
 The target variable is **_Class_**, and it takes the value of 1 in case of fraud and 0 otherwise.